VNG-Realisatie/nlx/FIELDLAB-WALKTHROUGH.md

 cat certs/org.csr
 ```

+Copy the complete CSR, including `-----BEGIN CERTIFICATE REQUEST-----` and `-----END CERTIFICATE REQUEST-----`.

-Go to https://certportal.demo.nlx.io and paste the contents of the ` you've just created.
-Click "Request Certificate" and copy the resulting certificate text.
+Go to https://certportal.demo.nlx.io and paste the text of the csr you've just coped.
+Click "Request Certificate".
+Copy the resulting certificate text.

 Create a file, `certs/org.crt`, and paste the certificate.
 Or click download and move the `certificate.crt` to `certs/org.crt`.